ionic-team/ionic-site/docs/guide/publishing.md

 ![](http://i.imgur.com/BXbPvhf.png)

-The only "tricky" question may be the one about Content rights.
-In our example we can safely select `No`.
-Since we're using AdMob in our application we have to select `Yes` in the `Advertising Identifier` and check the `Serve advertisements within the app` checkbox.
-You can learn more about it from this [StackOverflow question](http://stackoverflow.com/questions/31261926/ios-does-your-app-contain-display-or-access-third-party-content-admob).

 After you submit your app for review you'll see the status of it in the My Apps as `Waiting for review`, as shown on the image below.
 Also, shortly after you submit your app for review you'll get a confirmation email from iTunes Connect that your app is in review.

 ![](http://i.imgur.com/Bm3LbQA.jpg)

 Apple prides itself with a manual review process, which basically means it can take several days for your app to be reviewed.
 You'll be notified of any issues or updates to your app status.
-From my personal experience it usualy takes up to 5 days for the app to be reviewed.

 ## Updating the app
 Since you'll probably want to update your app at some point you'll first have to update the build and version numbers in the Cordova `config.xml` file and then rebuild the application and open it up from the Xcode and follow the same steps all over again.